Eddie-Carrizales/Real-Time-Data-Streaming-and-Visualization-from-Reddit/README.md

 # Real-Time-Data-Streaming-and-Visualization-from-Reddit
-A Spark Streaming application that will continuously read text data from Reddit, analyze the data for named entities, and send their counts to Apache Kafka.
+A Spark Streaming application that will continuously read text data from Reddit (from r/Technology subreddit), analyze the data for named entities, and send their counts to Apache Kafka.
 A pipeline using Elasticsearch and Kibana will read the data from Kafka and analyze it visually.
+This could be used to give us an idea of influential entities in the Technology sector.

 # Notes:
 I have included detailed (manual) instructions at the end, you can follow those instructions opening each terminal to get everything running.